yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/React.md

 <br/>

 ### **Describe Shallow Comparison In React?**
-> - Shallow compare works by checking if two values are equal in case of primitive types like string, numbers and in case of object it just checks the reference.
+> - Shallow compare works by checking `if two values are equal in case of primitive types` like string, numbers and in case of `object it just checks the reference`.
 > - Related Reference : [How does shallow compare work in react](https://stackoverflow.com/questions/36084515/how-does-shallow-compare-work-in-react)

 <br/>